 ... with all parties and maintain confidentiality with each client.
 All terms of any offers must be explained to each client's satisfaction, with full disclosure about the property.
 However, the ...

 The dual agent cannot offer advice on price to any of the parties, nor discuss the motivation of any party with another.

-Buyer agency seems more complicated that it really is.
-Provided the realty agents involved are experienced enough in this type of situation, everything can work out just fine for all concerned.
+Buyer agency seems more complicated than it really is.
+Provided the realty agents involved are experienced enough in such a situation, everything can work out just fine for all concerned.

 If you're going it alone with a private purchase and/or sale attempt, check out my book The Happy Agent.
 It's chock full of negotiating advice, searching and marketing tips and techniques, including sections on buying and selling privately, open houses and advertising, that could make the difference between attempting to buy and/or sell privately and actually creating a successful purchase and/or sale.
 And you'll learn how to work with an agent and what to expect from them.

 When you consider the huge sums of money involved, arguably your largest single financial asset of your life, a tiny investment of your time and money could save you thousands of dollars and a ton of potential heartache.
 Remember - knowledge is power.